ibm-cloud-docs/codeengine/getting-started.md

 ### Creating the job definition
 {: #kn-first-jobdef}

 Before you run a job, you can create a job definition.
-A job definition is a template for how to run your container, enabling you to specify most runtime configuration settings before you run your job.
-After creating the job definition, you then create a job to perform your task.
+A job definition is a template for how to run your container, so you can specify most runtime configuration settings before you run your job.
+After you create the job definition, you can then create a job to perform your task.
 When you run your job, you can specify the number of instances of that specific job that you want to run as part of your job run.

 1. Access your project from the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
 Click the name of your project on the Projects page.
 2. From the Components page, click **Job definition** to create the job definition.
 3. From the Create job definition page, provide a name for your job definition name and a container image reference.
-For our example, let's use the `ibmcom/testjob` container image.
+For this example, let's use the `ibmcom/testjob` container image.
 4. Click **Create**.

 ### Running the job